jump-dev/JuMPTutorials.jl/docs/src/new.md

 the [`include`](https://docs.julialang.org/en/v1/base/base/#Base.include) function.
 This tests if the notebook runs without any errors.
 To check if the results produced are correct, add your own tests below the `include` function using the `@test` macro.
 It is recommended to use ≈ (\approx) for equality checks due to differences in numerical accuracies of solvers.
+You'll also need to add dependencies in case you use any new package.

 ## 5. Add to README